 Requesting An Vote by Mail Ballot

-Voters may either request an Vote by Mail ballot every time they want to vote by mail, or apply for permanent Vote by Mail ballot status.
+Voters may request a vote by mail ballot every time they want to vote by mail or apply for permanent vote by mail ballot status.
 Call the Elections Office for more details.

 Sign your ballot envelope or we cannot count your ballot.

-The Elections Office will begin mailing out requested Vote by Mail ballots 29 days before an election and continuing until the 7th day prior to the election.
+The Elections Office will begin mailing out requested vote by mail ballots 29 days before an election and continue until the 7th day prior to the election.
 A voter may come into the office and pick up his or her ballot starting on this 29th day.
 We will accept voted ballots beginning on the same day.

 [ TOP ]